 You will also be able to select the design file for comparison from the Cut/Fill layer and from within volume annotations.

-When you view the Cut/Fill details, you will see the total volume difference expressed as Total Cut, Total Fill, and Net Total Volume between the two maps you are comparing within the area where they overlap.
+When you view the Cut/Fill details, you will see the total volume difference expressed as Volume to Cut, Volume to Fill, and Total Volume to move, and Net Volume between the two maps you are comparing (within the area where they overlap).

 Here's an example of an area of excavation on two different days.
 When you compare the drone maps and elevation models from each date, you can see that more of the area has been excavated by the second date.

 The cut/fill visualization can enable you to visualize the change in just one view, without having to toggle back and forth between different maps dates, and with the elevation comparison, you can calculate that over 1,420 cubic yards have been excavated in that area between February 4th and February 25.